-Walking is a great form of exercise for all ages and fitness levels.
-However, there are many myths surrounding walking for fitness that prevent people from taking that first step toward better health.
-If you’ve been told that walking isn’t really exercise or walking can’t help you lose weight, it’s time to debunk these and 10 other common myths and uncover the truth about walking for fitness!
+Don’t let the many myths about walking for fitness prevent you from taking the first step towards starting a walking routine.
+The truth is that daily walking is one of the best things you can do for your health.
+If you’ve been told that walking isn’t really exercise or walking can’t help you lose weight, it hopefully did not stop you from getting active and getting your steps.
+It’s time to debunk these and 10 other common (false) myths about walking and uncover the truth about walking for fitness!

 12 Common Walking Myths Debunked!